 Students suspended from financial aid may appeal their suspension if there were extenuating or unforeseen circumstances affecting their progress.
 All appeals must explain and document all terms in which progress was not met.
-Each appeal must also address how the circumstances that caused the suspension have/will be been resolved.
+Each appeal must also address how the circumstances that caused the suspension have/will be resolved.
 Students interested in appealing must submit an appeal form with all required documentation.
-Appeals will be thoroughly reviewed and reinstatement of financial aid will depend on the qualifying extenuating circumstances as outlined by CSP (see below) that directly contributed to deficient academic performance, as well as other probable factors.
+Appeals will be thoroughly reviewed, and reinstatement of financial aid will depend on the qualifying extenuating circumstances as outlined by CSP (see below) that directly contributed to deficient academic performance, as well as other probable factors.
 Appeals are evaluated on a term-by-term basis.
-Should a student's appeal be approved, the student is required to sign an Appeal Contract for either one or multiple terms.
-Both options will require students to meet certain conditions each term of attendance, such as earning a specified GPA, maintaining a specified completion rate, and registering for a certain number of credit hours.
-To facilitate understanding, a copy of the contract will be provided to the student.